ATK422/Axiom/docs/features/seek.md

 # Seek Capabilities

-Seek complements Axiom by visualizing everything the scheduler knows in an approachable desktop UI.
-Here is a tour of the major capabilities and why they matter to both technical and non-technical teammates.

-## Resilient connection handling

-- **Buffered startup** – The Electron main process queues incoming `axiom-data` messages until the renderer reports that it is ready.
-This prevents the first burst of command events from disappearing during window loads.【F:Interface/src/main/index.ts†L8-L67】
-- **Friendly status feedback** – Main process IPC forwards connection events to the renderer, letting the UI display "Axiom Connected" or "Axiom Disconnected" so drivers know when telemetry is available.【F:Interface/src/main/index.ts†L68-L120】

-To the drive coach, this means Seek clearly communicates when it is safe to hand controllers to the drivers.
+Seek is the desktop companion for Axiom.
+It shows the same scheduler data that the FTC Robot Controller app produces, but in a layout built for coaches and developers.

+## Clear status updates

+- Connection status messages make it easy to see when the robot is ready.
+- Incoming command updates queue during startup so the first telemetry burst is never lost.

 ## Interactive state explorer

-- **Hierarchical viewer** – Command state objects render as collapsible trees, automatically sorting lists and guarding against circular references so complex subsystems stay readable.【F:Interface/src/renderer/src/components/StateValue.svelte†L1-L132】
+- Command state displays as an expandable tree, which keeps complex subsystems readable.
-- **In-line editing** – Non-readonly values display as text inputs; pressing Enter publishes edits back to the scheduler so tuning parameters can change on the fly.【F:Interface/src/renderer/src/components/StateValue.svelte†L88-L123】

-From a strategist's perspective, Seek provides a dashboard you can tweak mid-match without digging through code.
+- Editable fields appear as input boxes so you can update marked values between matches.

 ## Extensible event system

-- **Network registry** – Utility helpers register callbacks for incoming network events, making it simple to bolt on additional panels or analytics without rewriting the core connection logic.【F:Interface/src/renderer/src/lib/networkRegistry.ts†L1-L11】

-Because the registry abstracts message routing, mentors can prototype new visualization modules without touching low-level sockets.
+- Network helpers route incoming messages to any panel you build, so you can add new charts without reworking the transport layer.

 ## Cross-platform polish

-- **Unified window behavior** – Seek sets consistent window dimensions, hides the menu bar, and adapts icons per operating system, so the app looks native on Windows, macOS, and Linux.【F:Interface/src/main/index.ts†L18-L55】
+- Seek ships with consistent window behavior, icons, and menu settings on Windows, macOS, and Linux.

-Non-technical volunteers appreciate that Seek "just works" on whatever laptop the team brings to events.
+## Event-ready usage

+- Use Seek during practice or while scouting—never during an active match.
+The game manual only allows tuning in a non-competition environment.
+- Close the app on field control laptops to avoid distractions for drive teams.